-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Kissimmee Charter Academy.
+Section 10.854(1)(e)5., Rules of the Auditor General, requires that the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title and the school code assigned by the Florida Department of Education of the entity is Kissimmee Charter Academy, 490866.

-Financial Condition
+Financial Condition and Management

-Sections 10.854(1)(e)2., Rules of the Auditor General, requires that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

 Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
-It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.
+Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
+In connection with our audit, we did not have any such recommendations.